Published By Janet Gershen-Siegel at January 5th, 2018

 Subsequent is the credit summary This indicates your company’s Experian credit score as well as links to details about what enters into the score and tips on ways to improve it.

-The next portion is about how your business has done with its payments, separated into credit card and leasing accounts; tradelines on file for a minimum of six months and with updating activity during the last three months.
+The next section is all about how your company has done with its payments.
+So it is broken down into credit card and leasing accounts.
+It also has trade lines on file for at least six months and with updating activity during the last three months.
 Another part is aged trades.

-If your enterprise has any collection filings, the record is here by date, collection agency name, status, amounts challenged and collected, and the closed date, if relevant.Just below the collection filings portion, the summary is fairly self-explanatory.
+If your business has any collection filings, the listing is here.
+So it’s by date, collection agency name, status, and amounts in dispute and collected.
+It also includes the closing date, if applicable.

-These filings just show the date; filing number; jurisdiction; name of the secured party; and activity on the filing.
+These filings just show the date, filing number, jurisdiction, name of the secured party, and activity on the filing.